The Last Airbender (film)

-The Last Airbender is a 2010 American action-adventure fantasy film written, co-produced and directed by M. Night Shyamalan, produced by Nickelodeon Movies and distributed by Paramount Pictures.
-Based on the first season of the Nickelodeon animated television series Avatar: The Last Airbender, the film stars Noah Ringer as Aang, with Dev Patel, Nicola Peltz and Jackson Rathbone playing Prince Zuko, Katara and Sokka.
-The film tells the story of Aang, a young Avatar who must master all four elements of air, water, fire and earth and restore balance to the world while stopping the Fire Nation from conquering the Water Tribes and the Earth Kingdom.
+The Last Airbender is a 2010 American action adventure fantasy film based on the first season of the Nickelodeon animated television series, Avatar: The Last Airbender (2005–2008).
+Written and directed by M. Night Shyamalan, the film stars Noah Ringer in his film debut, Dev Patel, Nicola Peltz, Jackson Rathbone, Shaun Toub, Aasif Mandvi, and Cliff Curtis.
+The plot follows Aang, a young Avatar who must master all four elements of air, water, fire, and earth and restore balance to the world while stopping the Fire Nation from conquering the Water Tribes and the Earth Kingdom.

-Development for the film began in January 2007, and the casting and pre-production process happened during 2008.
-Filming began on March 2009 and ended on September 2009, with a preliminary schedule held in Greenland for two weeks, and the rest of the film were shot in major locations across Pennsylvania, United States.
+Development for the film began in January 2007, and the casting and pre-production process happened in 2008.
+Principal photography began in March 2009 and ended on September, with a preliminary schedule held in Greenland for two weeks, and the rest of the film being shot in major locations across Pennsylvania, United States.
 Post-production began in August and took several months due to extensive visual effects.
-The name Avatar was dropped from the title to avoid confusion with James Cameron's 2009 film Avatar.
+The name Avatar was dropped from the title to avoid confusion with James Cameron's 2009 film, Avatar.